DSIN-INSA-Strasbourg/Hermes-doc/content/examples/single-datasource.md

   datamodel:
     SRVGroups: # Settings for SRVGroups data type
       primarykeyattr: srv_group_id # Attribute name that will be used as primary key
-      # Template of object string representation that will be used in logs
+      # Facultative template of object string representation that will be used in logs
       toString: "<SRVGroups[{{ srv_group_id }}, {{ srv_group_name | default('#UNDEF#') }}]>"
       sources: # datasource(s) to use to fetch data.
 Usually one, but several could be used
         datasource_of_example1: # The source name set in hermes.plugins.datasources